Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Dexterity or Constitution score by 1, to a maximum of 20.

 **Speed Increase**
-our Speed increases by 10 feet.
+Your :rsc-speed: Speed increases by 10 feet.

 **Dash Over Difficult Terrain**
 When you take the Dash action on your turn, Difficult Terrain doesn't cost you extra movement for the rest of that turn.